ironhack-labs/lab-react-ironnutrition/README.md

 #### About the design

-If you struggle with the design, you can find a static example of what is expected inside file `style-guide.js`.
+If you struggle with the design, you can find static examples of what is expected inside the `style-guide/` folder.

 So let's start!

 ### Iteration 1| Render a Simple List

 Now that you have the `foods.json` imported in `App.js` it is time to save it in a state variable.
-Once you have saved the food array in the state, map over the state variable and render a simple list (without styles) that displays food names.
+Once you have done that, map over the state variable and render a simple list (without styles) that displays food names.
 You can use the following snippet for the list items:

 ```jsx
 {